fortrabbit/help/docs/support-tips.md

 Ambiguity is the kryptonite of support.
 Give us timestamps, full error messages, error logs, screenshots, URLs, and any other specific information that can help to identify a problem.
 Stick to one problem at a time, this helps reduce the noise level and confusion factor if the problem has to be handed over to another support agent.

-Bad example: "Urgent.
+* Bad: _"Urgent.
 Something is wrong.
-Fix this ASAP!"
+Fix this ASAP!"_
-Better: "At 17:00 UTC today, my app foobar shows an error: ECONNREFUSED after several seconds when I visit the URL http://foobar.com/contact-us and click the [submit] button"
+* Better: _"At 17:00 UTC today, my app foobar shows an error: ECONNREFUSED after several seconds when I visit the URL http://foobar.com/contact-us and click the 'submit' button"_

 ## Describe your problem in technical terms

 Use technical language to describe your problem if you are able to do so.
 Put some effort into explaining exactly what's going on.

-Bad example: "My site is stuck."
+* Bad: _"My site is stuck."_
-Better: "When I visit mydomain.com, the browser shows an error: "Not secure" in the URL bar"
+* Better: _"When I visit mydomain.com, the browser shows an error: "Not secure" in the URL bar"_

 ## Provide sufficient information right away

 Avoid _connection negotiation_ with a support agent.
 We are not always ready to initiate a chat session.

 Specifically, avoid introductions such as this this:

-- Hello, You there?
+- _"Hello, You there?"_
+- _"Hello, how are you doing?"_
-- Hi, good day.
+- _"Hi, good day."_
-- Hi, I have a question.
+- _"Hi, I have a question."_ - then no question asked
-- Hi, I just want to ask some questions about _topic_
+- _"Hi, I just want to ask some questions about TOPIC"_ - no question asked
-- Hey, I'm wondering if you could answer a few questions about using _technology_ on your platform
+- _"Hey, I'm wondering if you could answer a few questions about using TECH on your platform"_ - no question asked

-We can not guarantee a prompt ansewr at all times.
-Describe your situation in detail upfront, ask your questions and we will do our best to answer in a timely fasion.
+We can not guarantee a prompt answer at all times.
+Describe your situation in detail upfront, ask your questions and we will do our best to answer in a timely fashion.
 We appreciate greatly when clients take the time to outline a problem and provide sufficient details instead of relying on a ping-pong style of conversation.
-We are a amall team and these chat-sessions are highly time costly for us.
+We are a small team and these chat-sessions are highly time costly for us.

 ## Open only one ticket per issue